Salisbury firefighters union endorses Heggins in city's mayoral race - Salisbury Post

 Renner said no one has approached the union about a vote yet, but there seems to be “very positive lines of communication” being opened between union leadership and Fire Chief Bob Parnell.

-Additionally, Salisbury Fire has hired three new personnel, but a few vacancies still remain.
+Additionally, Salisbury Fire has hired three new personnel who are training, but half a dozen vacancies still remain.
 Renner said it’s sad to continue losing personnel, but he’s “hoping for some positive changes.”

 Earlier this year, the Salisbury Fire Department achieved an ISO rating of 1, joining Granite Quarry Fire Department as the only county departments with the distinction along with 16 other departments across the state.